Tuesday, 18 March 2025

 Update: Energy meter problem

 It turns out that our plug-in energy meter has a problem.
 It's reporting 270 V as the voltage of our mains supply instead of the ~225 V which the multimeter reports.
 270 V is above the legal maximum supply voltage.
 I believe the multimeter.
-Anyway, this 20% high voltage reading probably translates into a 20% over reading when measuring Watts as well, so the first week of the new refridgerator was probably a lot closer to the manufacturer's specification than what I measured.
+Anyway, this 20% high voltage reading probably translates into a 20% over reading when measuring Watts as well, so the first week of the new refrigerator was probably a lot closer to the manufacturer's specification than what I measured.

 Friday, 5 April 2024